dhuruv-successiveTech/Javascript-Training/README.md

     3. Configuration :- Store configuration in the environment.
 This practice allows for easy adaptation of the application to different environments without modifying the codebase.
     4. Backing Services :- Treat backing services such as databses, queues and caches as attached resources.
     5. Build, Release, Run :- Strictly separate te build, release and the run stages.
 This separation ensures a clear and reproducible deployment process.
     6. Processes :- Execute the application as one or more stateless processes.
-Any persistent data should be stored in backing services, not in the
+Any persistent data should be stored in backing services, not in the application itself.
+    7. Port Binding :- The application should be self-contained and expose its services over specified port.
+    8. Concurrency :-  The application should be designed to scale horizontally by adding more processes, rather than vertically by adding resources to a single process.
+    9. Disposability :- Maximize ro